SonahtQ/ComplexCaptcha/README.md

  - Ability to disable features for individual provided fonts
  - Ability to disable characters for individual provided fonts
  - Drawing fake captcha text in background with smaller font size (dummies)
- - Drawing dirt on top of captcha (currently only lines)
+ - Drawing dirt on top of captcha

 ---